 These are the current projected online sports betting sites to come to Maryland:

-DraftKings sportsbook will potentially partner with the Maryland State Fair And Agricultural Society.
+DraftKings Online Sportsbook will potentially partner with the Maryland State Fair And Agricultural Society.
 There are possibilities that they may go in another direction but it’s the license that makes most sense currently.

-FanDuel betting site via The Cordish Companies will enter the Maryland market when everything goes online.
-It’s Live!
-Casino and Hotel expect to be prevalent as far as market share.
+FanDuel betting site via The Cordish Companies will enter the Maryland market when the online rollout goes live.
+FanDuel already operates a sportsbook at the Live!
+Casino and Hotel in Baltimore, which expects to command a huge market share.

 How Do I Join MD Sports Betting Sites?